gtengwei/CZ4031/README.md

 If you used the guide, you should see the following output:
 <b>g++ (Rev1, Built by MSYS2 project) 12.2.0</b>

-run the following command, to compile all files ending with .cpp, with output file named "output", then execute the output file
+1. Run the following command, to compile all files ending with .cpp, with output file named "output":
 <b>g++ *.cpp -o output</b>

+2. Execute the output file
 <b>./output</b>